c1008h/Pefi/README.md

 ## Contribution
 Contributions are welcome!
 Please create a new branch and submit a pull request for review.

+## Upcoming Features

+While Pefi is already packed with useful features, we're committed to continuous improvement.
+Here are some exciting features we're planning to add in the near future:

+- **Expense Categories**: Organize your expenses with customizable categories for better tracking.
+- **Mobile App**: Stay on top of your finances on the go with our upcoming mobile app.
+- **Goal Achievements**: Celebrate your milestones by tracking your progress towards financial goals.
+- **Dark Mode**: Enjoy Pefi's sleek interface in both light and dark modes.

+We're constantly working to make Pefi even better.
+Keep an eye out for these enhancements in our future releases!

 ## License
 This project is licensed under the MIT License.